jamborta/readaloud/README.md

 ### 5. Test

+1. Make sure the backend is running (`./backend/run.sh`)
-1. Open your GitHub Pages URL in Safari on iPhone (or any browser)
+2. Open `index.html` in your browser (or your GitHub Pages URL)
-2. Upload a DRM-free EPUB or PDF file
+3. Upload a DRM-free EPUB or PDF file
-3. Click on the book to open the reader
+4. Click on the book to open the reader
-4. Press the play button to start text-to-speech
+5. Press the play button - you'll be prompted to login/register
+6. After authentication, text-to-speech will work

 ## Usage